jaimesimns/sonification-mre-notes/posts/March/mar17.md

 Dr. Graham also answered my message re: yesterday's failures, and suggested Audacity, Garageband, and LMMS.
 LMMS I checked out yesterday but struggled to get SoundFonts recognized, but I'm going to try it again with this recommendation.
 Unfortunately I think Garageband is only for Macs, which I do not have, so Audacity it'll be!
 Not sure how to remix MIDI files in Audacity, since I've only ever remixed/merged mp3 files, but we'll see how it goes!

+### Sonic Pi
+So I just finished messing around with SonicPi, and it's great for numerical data!
+Lots of fun samples to add - I made a choral piece based on random numbers (because I don't have any handily-accessible data right now) using Dr. Graham's outline, and it was pretty cool.
+A lot of samples are very electronic though - definitely no fiddle, or any other kind of string.
+Lots of the sounds would be suitable for making a pseudo-sonar for 'tracking' shipwrecks along the Ottawa River though!

+So not really for remixing, but more for creating tracks based on numbers that you could then remix perhaps?
+Very cool, not for image sonification unless you turn the image into numbers.
+Which you could, but which doesn't help me with my MIDI file.
+Onto Audacity!

+### Audacity
+I've used Audacity before,